fbef0102/Game-Private_Plugin/L4D_插件/Anti_Griefer_防惡意路人/anti-friendly_fire_V2/readme.md

 * <details><summary>How does it work?</summary>

-	* Immune every friendly fire damage or reflict to attacker, see "ConVar" below
+	* Immune every friendly fire damage or reflict to attacker, see [data/anti-friendly_fire_V2.cfg](data/anti-friendly_fire_V2.cfg)
+		* Manual in this file, click for more details...
 	* Announce total ff damage after 1 second
 	* 🟥 Do not use with other plugin which modify friendly fire damage.
 </details>